A BRIEF HISTORY OF ALL-CLAD

 Q: Is All-Clad worth it?
 That is, is All-Clad worth the price?

-Is it possible to get All-Clad Stainless performance for less?
+Is it possible to get All-Clad D3 (also known simply as All-Clad Stainless) performance for less?

 Yes.
-The cheapest knockoff of All-Clad Stainless that still retains All-Clad Stainless performance and features is Cuisinart MultiClad Pro (MCP), which costs much less.
+The cheapest knockoff of All-Clad D3 Stainless that still retains the same performance and features is Cuisinart MultiClad Pro (MCP), which costs much less.
 (I review it here.)
 The caveat is that it’s made in China and possibly less corrosion-resistant, but it’s apparently still very rugged–my heavily-used 3-quart MCP saucepan has given years of service (since 2010), with no trace of rust or pitting inside.

 So I’d say All-Clad is worth it, but you could be better off with other brands, depending on your needs and budget.
 We’ll go over alternatives to All-Clad, below.